Thursday, June 8, 2023

 We waited.

-CSI positively identified Rodney Nordby at 9:30 pm.
-Sergeant Morgan and Lucky left to make notification.
-Before he was promoted, Jay Morgan and Matt Lucky were partners, and the two were close.
+At 9:30 pm, CSI positively identified Rodney Nordby.
+Sergeant Morgan and Lucky left the scene to make notification.
+Before he was promoted, Jay Morgan and Matt Lucky were partners, and they were close.
 With over twenty years as a detective, Morgan had more experience than anyone at the scene.
-His skill and common sense approach were the glue that held the Persons and Property detectives together.
-Morgan and Lucky found Nordby’s mother home alone.
-His father was working out of town.
+His skill and common-sense were the glue that held the Persons and Property detectives together.

-Captain Herring, Sergeant Morgan, Matt Lucky, and I went to a house off Jewella Avenue near Westwood School where Nordby’s old girlfriend lived.
-It was a dead end street.
-We knocked at a house, but no one answered.
+Captain Herring, Sergeant Morgan, Matt Lucky, and I went to a house off Jewella Avenue near Westwood School where Nordby’s girlfriend lived.
+It was a dead-end street.
+We knocked at the house, but no one answered.
 Bobby went next door and spoke to the neighbors.
-They told him the woman we were looking for lived on the street, but she stayed in the house next door to the one we knocked on.
-We went to the house and walked around it.
+They told him the woman we were looking for lived on the street, but she stayed in the house next door to the one we were knocking on.
+We went to that house and walked around it.
 There were no motorcycles.
 We knocked on doors and windows repeatedly, but other than a barking dog inside, there was no response.
-Lucky left and went to the office to see if he and Prudhome could generate a lead.
-The investigation had reached a stand still.
+We were at the end of our leads.

-The quarter moon shone under a clear sky.
+The quarter moon shone under a perfectly clear sky.
 A gentle breeze was blowing.
 The temperature was perfect.
 Midnight was near.
-It was the kind of night you would never know about unless you are doing something out of the ordinary.
-A night like this wouldn’t happen again for 1460 days, and the uncommon task of cleaning up society’s messes had brought us together in a moment of peace to remind us of God’s glory.
-We stood beside our cars and talked about our options.
-It looked like our best option was to go home and wait until someone came forward with information.
+It was the kind of night you would never know about unless you were doing something out of the ordinary.
+A night like that wouldn’t happen again for another 1,460 days, and the uncommon task of cleaning up society’s messes had brought the three of us together in a couple of moments of peace to remind us of God’s glory.
+We leaned against our cars and looked up at the moon and sky.

-“I been thinking about this.
+“I've been thinking about this.
 Tritta’s been hanging around with a guy who just got out of jail.
 I went to high school with him, and he’s a bad dude.
 His name is Daniel Haire.
 You need to check him out.”

-It was a long shot, but we were at the end of our rope.
-I called Joyce and told her about my conversation with the victim.
-She gave me Daniel Haire’s address, checked her map, and told me Haire lived just off East King’s Highway near the duck pond.
+It was a long shot, but we had nothing else.
+I called Joyce and told her about my conversation with the man who filled out the Victim Notification Form.
+She pulled up Daniel Haire's driver's license and found his home address.
+She checked her map and told me he lived off of East King’s Highway near the duck pond.

 “Hell yeah.
 We got nowhere else to go.”